 The bus was first at ACTION from 4th – 16th March 1985 registered as ZIB-888 but was not used on passenger services.
 From 17th March until July the bus was on loan to MTT Perth, with fleet number 10, before returning to ACTION as bus 672.
 It was renumbered to 674 on 11 February 1986, with ACTION finally purchasing the bus on the 25th of June that year.

 During its time at ACTION it also displayed an AOA (all over advertisement) for the Summernats car festival, with the entire bus being painted as if it were a cadillac.
 It was the only PR100 in Australia, and was sold to Cavanagh’s in Kempsey in May 2000.

 Buses 730 and 731

 These buses were 11.2 metres long, with a single door at the front.
 Seating 47, the buses were loaned to ACTION from West Midlands Travel, Birmingham.
 Minor modifications were made to the buses so they met with ACTION standards.
 The seating layout was altered to allow for a bag rack at the front of the bus, an emergency push-out window added to the rear of the bus, and driver’s cabin air-conditioning was installed.
 The Lynx featured a Cummins L10 engine developing 157kW (210bhp) with a 4 speed ZF Auto gearbox.

-These two buses were at ACTION from June 1990 until sometime during 1991.
+These two buses were at ACTION from May 1990 until March 1992.
 The livery of the bus was quite similar to Deanes.
 It was mostly white, with a dark blue skirt that also ran around the top of the wheels.
 A thin red line ran the length of the bus just under the windows.
 Above the window line was another red line, with a dark blue line along the top of the bus.
 Large stickers on the side of the bus and above the windows read “This bus is being evaluated by ACTION” and “Trial and Evaluation Test Bus”.
-Both buses now operate for Southtrans, Taren Point, as MO8499 (70) and MO8501 (72) respectively.
-The bus has one step for entry.
+Both buses went on to operate for Southtrans, Taren Point, as MO8499 (70) and MO8501 (72) respectively.